contacto@vag-global.com

 Introduction

 Despite current regulations, the ODANC has found that physical notification certificates continue to be sent to procedural addresses located in law firms or private addresses, which contradicts the provisions of the law and causes delays and damages to the judicial system.
-This practice persists even after the exhortations issued by the presidency of the Superior Court of Justice of Lima in November 2024, through Circular Letter No. 000080-2024-P-CSJLI-PJ.
+This practice persists even after the exhortations issued by the presidency of the Superior Court of Justice of Lima in November 2024, through Official Circular No. 000080-2024-P-CSJLI-PJ.

-Supervision and control measures
+Supervision and Control Measures

 Conclusion